codelit-io/codelit-demo-app/docs/ONBOARDING.md

 ### Components

-1. **Library** Components specific to MoSkool and they are all dumb components
+1. **Library** Components specific to MoSkool UI Elements and they are all dumb components

 2. **Shared** Components that share logic and functionality with the rest of the components and containers